i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

 Diagram 9.1

 Diagram 9.1 on the right is a simplified model of stepper motor using a single magnet pole as rotor for a $90^\circ$ full step rotation.
-The actual stepper motor has many magnet pole on the rotor and multiple coil to make a very small step.
+The actual stepper motor has many magnet pole on the rotor and multiple coil to make a very small degree of step refer to its own datasheet.
 The typical wires arrangment respective to the coil windings is in Diagram 9.1 on the left.
 <br/>

 Rotation of stepper motor needs sequencial coil activation to move the rotor.
 There can be three mode of steps which are.